How to Cut Leeks to Add Mildly-Sweet Onion Flavor to All Your Dishes

 If using the leek halves, wash them thoroughly to remove any dirt from between the layers by holding each leek half under the faucet with the root end up.
 Rinse the leek under cool running water, separating and lifting the leaves with your fingers to make sure the dirt is flushed out.
 Drain on paper towels.

 Purchasing and Storing Leeks

 Leeks are generally available year-round.
-They should be crisp and healthy looking.
-Those smaller than 1-1/2 inches in diameter are more tender than larger ones.
+Look for leeks that have clean white and fresh green tops.
+Those smaller than 1½ inches in diameter are more tender than larger ones.
 Store leeks in a plastic bag in the refrigerator for up to 5 days.